mariusbrataas/flowpoints.js/README.md

   > ... </Flowspace>
 ```

-Colors and connectionSizes passed to the flowspace will be the default values used when drawing connections.
+Themes, variants and connectionSizes passed to the flowspace will be the default values used when drawing connections.
 A different value specified by a flowpoint's outputs will replace the default value for that connection only.

 ## Suggested pattern